Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 If the embedding space consists of more than two dimensions (which it almost always does), the circular wiggle is repeated in all the other pairs of dimensions, but with different angular frequency, that is, it sweeps out a different number of rotations in each case.

+In GPT2, there are two matrixes called WTE (word token embedding) and WPE (word position embedding).
+WPE is 1024×768.
+It means that the maximum number of tokens that we can use in a prompt to GPT2 is 1024.

 ### Transformer decoder

 <img src="transformer-decoder.png" width="200">